 A Parkinson’s diagnosis impacts family members along with the person diagnosed.
 Understanding what to anticipate as the disease progresses is vital to being ready for the changes in the future and to make life the very best it can be every day.

 Over the next few months, we will be sharing what to anticipate in each stage of Parkinson’s disease.
 Each blog post will include information about what family care providers can do to best help a family member with Parkinson’s, and how Live Free Home Health Care’s home care services in Bristol, NH and nearby areas can help.
-Read part two of our series.
+Read part two and part three of our series.

 Early Stage Parkinson’s